 Pimentón Picante (Hot Paprika) is made from various types of long red peppers.

-It is the spicy option and can be used for example for barbecued meats and roasted potatoes.
+It is a spicy option and can be used, for example, for barbecued meats and roasted potatoes.

 Our Recommended Pimentón (Spanish Paprika) Products

 La Dalia is the original brand of Pimentón de La Vera and was founded in 1913.

 The family-owned company used traditional production methods for generations to produce the finest quality pimentón.

 Nowadays, they are still using stone mills to produce this flavorful smoked paprika.

 Pimentón de la Vera is paprika produced from luscious red peppers (pimientos) growing in the La Vera microclimate of Spain’s Extremadura region.

 During the harvesting in fall, the peppers get smoke-dried over oak fires.
 Once they are dry, they get grounded into a fine powder.